Gerard Louis Frey

 Gerard Louis Frey (May 10, 1914 – August 16, 2007) was an American prelate of the Roman Catholic Church.
-He served as the bishop of the Diocese of Savannah in Georgia (1967–1972) and the Diocese of Lafayette in Louisiana (1972–1989).
+He served as the bishop of the Diocese of Savannah in Georgia (1967–1972) and bishop of the Diocese of Lafayette in Louisiana (1972–1989).

 Biography

 Early life and education

 One of nine children, Gerard Frey was born on May 10, 1914, in New Orleans, Louisiana, to Andrew Francis and Marie Theresa (née DeRose) Frey.
 Two of his brothers also entered the priesthood.
 After attending St. Vincent de Paul School, Frey studied at St. Joseph College Seminary in Saint Benedict, Louisiana, from 1928 to 1932.
 He then entered Notre Dame Seminary in New Orleans, where he completed his theological studies.

 Ordination and ministry

-Frey was ordained a priest by Archbishop Joseph Rummel for the Archdiocese of New Orleans on April 2, 1938.
-He then served as a curate at Holy Rosary Parish in Taft, Louisiana, until 1946, when he became director of the archdiocesan Confraternity of Christian Doctrine.
-While serving as director, he resided at St. Leo the Great Church in New Orleans.
+Frey was ordained a priest by Archbishop Joseph Rummel for the Archdiocese of New Orleans on April 2, 1938, in New Orleans.
+After his ordination, the archdiocese named Frey as a curate at Holy Rosary Parish in Taft, Louisiana.
+In 1946, he was named director of the archdiocesan Confraternity of Christian Doctrine.
+While serving as director, he resided at St. Leo the Great Parish rectory in New Orleans.

 Frey was named a papal chamberlain by Pope Pius XII in 1949, and was appointed pastor of St. Frances Cabrini Parish at New Orleans in 1952.
 He was named a domestic prelate by the Vatican in 1954.
 Frey attended the Second Vatican Council in Rome from 1962 to 1965 as a pastoral representative.
 He was later made pastor of St. Francis de Sales Parish in Houma, Louisiana.